 We believe that the best organizations make data-driven decisions, centering the voices of lived experience experts each step of the way.
-That’s why we base our reports and recommendations in our own lived experiences and survivor-led research, to help your organization make informed decisions to intelligently end exploitation.
+That’s why we integrate survivors’ lived experiences into every analytical project we take on, to help your organization make informed decisions to intelligently end exploitation.

 Experts at The Avery Center are engaged in local, national and international research.
 Collaboration is at the heart of our work; whether we are consulting with a non-profit organization in Hawaii, the United Kingdom, or with Larimer County Sheriff’s Office, we approach ongoing projects with the same data-driven perspective, centering survivors’ voices in all of our work.